zy-131/url-shortener-api/README.md

 3. With the server running, open a new terminal or Postman and send a `POST` request with the URL that you want to shorten

-    Note: A `GET` request without an inital succesful `POST` request will result in a `404 StatusNotFound` error
+    Note: A `GET` request without an initial succesful `POST` request will result in a `404 StatusNotFound` error

     Example (Powershell cURL):
     ```bash